The smallest singular value of a shifted $d$-regular random square matrix: Introduction

-In our model, due to special structure of the matrices (in particular, due to the lack of independence and sparsity) the concept of compressible and incompressible vectors is not applicable.
-We consider a new splitting of $\C^n$ into three parts.
-We would like to note that in \cite{TV-ann} as well as in recent works \cite{BasRud, Cook-adjacency} the authors also had to split the sphere in three parts, however our splitting is different.
-To introduce it, we first define four (overlapping) classes on $\C^n$, which we call {\it steep vectors}, {\it sloping vectors} (that is non-steep), the {\it almost constant vectors}, and the {\it essentially non-constant vectors}.
+In our model, due to special structure of the matrices (in particular, due to the lack of independence and due to the sparsity of a matrix) the concept of compressible and incompressible vectors is not directly applicable.
+In \cite{Cook-adjacency}, Cook replaced these notions with another type of structural dichotomy, namely sparse vectors were replaced with a bigger class of vectors having at least one large level set (where ``large" means {\it of cardinality at least $n/d^c$}) while {\it unstructured vectors} were the ones with small level sets.
+These notions we also used in \cite{BCZ, Cook-circ, LLTTY:15}.
+In \cite{LLTTY:15} the {\it structured vectors} were referred to as {\it almost constant vectors}, since there ``a large level set" meant {\it of cardinality at least} $n-n/\log d$.
+Thus, an almost constant vector is a very sparse vector shifted by a constant vector.
+In the present work, we further refine this splitting in order to take full advantage of the discrepancy properties of random $d$-regular matrices.
+Specifically, we define four (overlapping) classes on $\C^n$, which we call {\it steep vectors}, {\it gradual vectors} (that is non-steep), the {\it almost constant vectors}, and the {\it essentially non-constant vectors} (that is the complement of almost constant vectors).
 Roughly speaking, almost constant vectors are those with many coordinates almost equal to each other.
-The sloping vectors are vectors $x=(x_i)_i\in \C^n$, whose sequence $(x_i^*)_i$ (a non-increasing rearrangement of $(|x_i|)_i$) has a regular decay, i.e. has no significant jumps, where by {\it a jump} we mean $x_k^*\gg x_m^*$ for some $k\ll m$.
+The gradual vectors are vectors $x=(x_i)_i\in \C^n$, whose sequence $(x_i^*)_i$ (a non-increasing rearrangement of $(|x_i|)_i$) has a regular decay, i.e., has no significant jumps, where by {\it a jump} we mean $x_k^*\gg x_m^*$ for some $k\ll m$.
 The steep vectors are vectors possessing such jumps.
-Then we split $\C^n$ into essentially non-constant vectors, almost constant steep vectors, and almost constant sloping vectors and work with each part separately.
-The steep and sloping vectors play a similar role to the compressible and incompressible vectors respectively in the previous models, although there is no direct connection between these two splitting of the space.
-In fact, the compressible vectors are less complex than the steep vectors, hence in earlier papers proofs for compressible vectors were less involved than in our case.
-In particular, for compressible vectors it is enough to use the concentration only, while in our treatment of steep vectors we need to use the anti-concentration technique as well (see Lemma~\ref{individual}).